TMdoubleGit/multilayer_perceptron/README.md

 Commit your changes (git commit -m 'Add new feature').
 Push the branch (git push origin feature/new_feature).
 Create a pull request.

 License
 This project is licensed under the MIT License.

-Acknowledgments
-Inspiration from classical neural network frameworks.
-Special thanks to the Python and open-source communities.